iz3n/crm/README.md

 ## 🎯 Overview

 This project is a Django-based CRM system designed to handle large-scale contact management with a focus on performance optimization.

-It includes comprehensive benchmarking tools to test and compare different database optimization strategies, including:
+**This branch (`optimize_index`) implements Index Optimization** - a strategy that adds strategic database indexes on frequently queried fields to significantly improve query performance.
+This is one of three optimization approaches being tested:

 1. **Baseline (No Optimization)** - Standard Django ORM queries without additional optimizations
-2. **Index Optimization** - Strategic database indexes on frequently queried fields
+2. **Index Optimization** ⭐ **(This Branch)** - Strategic database indexes on frequently queried fields
 3. **pg_trgm Optimization** - PostgreSQL trigram extension for advanced text search capabilities

-The system can handle millions of records and provides detailed performance metrics, charts, and reports to analyze query performance.
+The system can handle millions of records and provides detailed performance metrics, charts, and reports to analyze query performance improvements achieved through indexing.

 ## ✨ Features